ajslater/codex/README.md

 ```

-#### Nginx Reverse Proxy 502 when container is refreshed.
+#### Nginx Reverse Proxy 502 when container refreshes

 Nginx requires a special trick to refresh dns when linked Docker containers
-are recreated.
+recreate.
 See this [nginx with dynamix upstreams](https://tenzer.dk/nginx-with-dynamic-upstreams/) article.

 ## <a name="usage">📖 Usage</a>